What Airport Security Could Look Like in 10 Years

 In the future, airport security will include multiple layers of security screening outside of the main checkpoint where all travelers are screened today, according to Wheeler.
 “These additional layers will be located at passenger drop-off spots outside the departure areas, airport and off-airport parking lots, and walkways and tunnels approaching the departure and ticket kiosks,” he explains.
 Since there will be multiple security spots, problems have the potential to be flagged early, so it might ultimately be faster to get through the final security checkpoint.
 But the bottom line here is that the airport screening process will be more thorough and safer for all passengers.
 Here are 11 secrets to speeding through airport security.

 In addition to cameras, security areas will be equipped with smarter, next-generation security devices that incorporate artificial intelligence.
 “These will include millimeter-wave imaging and radar, infrared sensors, and chemical trace sensors,” Wheeler says.
 The devices will detect threats and/or suspicious activity at distances well outside the airport gates, where there are fewer crowds.
 This will create a safer environment inside the airport terminals, according to Wheeler.
 Advanced technology like this is making its way into all aspects of your life, not just at the airport.
-Here are 11 products that will become “smart” in 2020.

 There will also be some notable changes inside the airport.
 You’re already seeing the beginning of this, with the self-serve kiosks and online check-in for certain airlines.
 “This is a definite indicator that staffed check-in desks are being phased out,” Wheeler explains.
 This is bittersweet, however: Many of those staffing the check-in areas will most likely lose their jobs, but it could save travelers money in the long run.
 If they aren’t paying those employees, then perhaps they’ll lower the travel fees?
 This is also in line with the increased self-automation that works directly with our phones—tech that you’ve likely already used.
 “More of us are also having notifications for boarding, flight information and schedule changes automatically sent to our smartphones,” says Wheeler.
 And that’s just the tip of the proverbial iceberg.
-These airport security bins actually clean themselves.
-Expect to see more robotic jobs in the future.

 Biometric and blockchain technology